The Grapes of Wrath (film): Home media

-The film was released on VHS in 1988 by Key Video.
+The film was one of the first 50 VHS and Beta tapes released by Magnetic Video in 1977.
+The film was released on VHS in 1988 by Key Video and Laserdisc by CBS/FOX Video.
 It was later released in video format on March 3, 1998, by 20th Century Fox on its Studio Classic series.

 A DVD was released on April 6, 2004, by 20th Century Fox Entertainment.
 The DVD contains a special commentary track by scholars Joseph McBride and Susan Shillinglaw.
 It also includes various supplements: an A&E Network biography of Daryl F. Zanuck, outtakes, a gallery, Franklin D. Roosevelt lauds motion pictures at Academy featurette, Movietone news: three drought reports from 1934, etc.

 The film was released on Blu-ray on April 3, 2012, and features all supplemental material from the DVD release.